The story of Jonathan Calleri: Mad rabonas & another West Ham disaster

 Enter West Ham.
 The summer of 2016 saw Slaven Bilic’s entertainers move to the London Stadium looking for a prolific striker to fire their push for Champions League qualification (pride is always highest before a fall).
 After being rejected by the likes of Alexandre Lacazette and Michy Batshuayi, the club ended up with a buffet of strikers that was more bargain bucket than gourmet.

 Alongside the legendarily bad Simone Zaza, Gokhan Tore and Sofaine Feghouli was the unknown Calleri.
 When asked about his signature in a pre-match interview, Bilic claimed to have signed a “top striker”, showing the same commitment to dishonesty that got Laurent Blanc sent off in the 1998 World Cup semi-final.

-Calleri, to be fair, had previously scored this rabona for Boca Juniors, which was enough to set the pulses racing of some West Ham fans.
+Calleri, to be fair, had previously scored this rabona for Boca Juniors, which was enough to set the pulses of some West Ham fans racing.

 Here's Jonathan Calleri scoring a goal to get Diego Maradona up off his seat

 If at first you don't succeed, Rabona it over the keeper's head.pic.twitter.com/gUoFzubFil